 Finding a homeowners insurance policy shouldn't be stressful.
 Compare Kentucky rates by city and insurance company below.

-Start searching for a home insurance policy by reviewing the cheapest Kentucky home insurance carriers, listed below.
+Begin your search for affordable homeowners coverage by reviewing the most affordable Kentucky home insurance carriers, listed below.

 |Company||Average Annual Rate in Kentucky|

-|City||Average Annual Home Insurance Rate|
+|City||Average 12-Month Home Insurance Rate|

 |Avg.
 12-Month Auto Insurance Rate (No Bundle)||Avg.
-12-Month Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|
+Annual Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|

 Kentucky has an insurance tax which impacts insurance companies.
 The amount varies based on your location.